schulle4u/yellow-extensions-schulle4u/antispam/README.md

 ## Acknowledgements

-Thanks to Mark for code contributions and additional feedback!
+Thanks to the Datenstrom Yellow community for help and feedback!

 ## Installation